Checking SSD Compatibility with Your Motherboard

 UEFI NVME SSD

-3. Some SSD makers have tools to help check if your motherboard’s firmware will work with their drive.
+3. See if the SSD maker has any tools to check if your motherboard’s firmware will work with their SSD.

-It might seem small, but you also need to think about the cables for SATA drives, as NVMe drives don’t need separate ones—they plug right into the motherboard.
+It might seem small, but you should also think about the cables you need.
+This is especially true for SATA drives, as NVMe drives usually don’t need separate cables—they connect straight to the motherboard.

 SATA power and data cables

-Choosing a SATA SSD means you’ll need a SATA power cable and a SATA data cable.
-Most power supplies already have SATA power cables, but it’s good to double-check.
-The SATA data cable connects the SSD to the motherboard.
+If you go for a SATA SSD, you’ll need a SATA power cable and a SATA data cable.
+Most new power supplies have SATA power cables, but double-check just to be sure.
+The SATA data cable connects the SSD to one of the motherboard’s SATA ports.
+These cables are cheap and easy to find.

 Replace HDD sata cable